 - What situation in your family came to mind as you related to our allergy craziness?

-- If you were seeing your kids with Dr. Wexler’s lenses, what would you see?
+- If you were seeing your kids with this doctor’s lenses, what would you see?

 - How could you affirm those gifts in your kids, and nurture positive use of them?